If You’re Eating These Foods, Your Keto Diet Isn’t as Clean as You Think

 - These foods can all increase inflammation levels in the body, and in some cases even contain carcinogens.

-If you were drawn to the ketogenic diet because you were promised copious amounts of cheese, two things: same, and no one would blame you.
+If you were drawn to the ketogenic diet because you were promised copious amounts of cheese, no one would blame you.
 Cheese is delicious.
-However, “I’m on keto” does not mean you have carte blanche to eat three mozzarella cheese sticks plus a couple bites of cheddar followed by some shredded cheese lovingly eaten out of the bag in front of your fridge at midnight.
+However, “I’m on keto” does not mean you have carte blanche to eat three mozzarella cheese sticks plus a couple bites of cheddar followed by some shredded cheese eaten out of the bag in front of your fridge at midnight.
 It’s easy to fall into the trap of foods that are technically keto, but not good for optimizing your overall health.
 Like the aforementioned cheese.
 (And if you’re following the Bulletproof Diet or just want to feel like the most kickass version of yourself, it’s highly recommended to avoid cheese — more on that shortly.)

 Download your free copy of the Keto Recipes for Beginners Cookbook & Cyclical Keto Meal Plan